+- Rationale:

-- The developer states that there are multiple accountability programs that this measure is utilized in including: - o 3 Public reporting programs - o 1 Payment program - o 1 Public Health/Disease Surveillance program - 5 Quality Improvement with Benchmarking programs (external benchmarking to organizations) - Several Quality Improvement with Benchmarking (internal to the specific organization) programs - The developer also cited measure page views at the National Quality Measures Clearinghouse (NQMC) from Agency for Healthcare Research and Quality (AHRQ) - o Reported the following usage between 3/1/15 2/29/16 - 5,815 page views for the Total Cost of Care Measure - 1,493 page views for the Total Resource Measure - A large number of those who have adopted the measure have seen improvement due to increased transparency. - Committee members questioned the categorization of obstetricians and gynecologists as primary care providers and noted that their patterns of resource use may differ from the other types of providers assessed by the measure.
+- The developer states that multiple accountability programs are using this measure, including:

+- 3 Public reporting programs

+- o 1 Payment program

+- 1 Public Health/Disease Surveillance program

+- 5 Quality Improvement with Benchmarking programs (external benchmarking to organizations) - Several Quality Improvement with Benchmarking (internal to the specific organization) programs - The developer also cited measure page views at the National Quality Measures Clearinghouse (NQMC) from Agency for Healthcare Research and Quality (AHRQ) - Reported the following usage between 3/1/15 2/29/16 - 5,815 page views for the Total Cost of Care Measure - 1,493 page views for the Total Resource Measure - A large number of those who have adopted the measure have seen improvement due to increased transparency. - Committee members questioned the categorization of obstetricians and gynecologists as primary care providers and noted that their patterns of resource use may differ from the other types of providers assessed by the measure.
 The Committee noted the need for measure users to ensure appropriate comparison groups to address this concern. - The Committee inquired about the implementation cost when implementing measures #1598 and #1604, and how it would affect small health systems and physician groups.
-The developer noted that only fee for use of the measure is the cost of the commercial risk adjuster.
+The developer noted that the only fee for use of the measure is the cost of the commercial risk adjuster.